Biobank: Economics

 Researchers have called for a greater critical examination of the economic aspects of Biobanks, particularly those facilitated by the state.
 National biobanks are often funded by public/private partnerships, with finance provided by any combination of national research councils, medical charities, pharmaceutical company investment, and biotech venture capital.
 In this way, national biobanks enable an economic relationship mediated between states, national populations, and commercial entities.
 It has been illustrated that there is a strong commercial incentive underlying the systematic collection of tissue material.
 This can be seen particularly in the field of genomic research where population sized study lends itself more easily toward diagnostic technologies rather than basic etiological studies.
-Considering the potential for substantial profit, researchers Mitchell and Waldby argue that because biobanks enroll large numbers of the national population as productive participants, who allow their bodies and prospective medical histories to create a resource with commercial potential, their contribution should be seen as a form of “clinical labor” and therefore participants should also benefit economically.
+Considering the potential for substantial profit, researchers Robert Mitchell and Catherine Waldby argue that because biobanks enroll large numbers of the national population as productive participants, who allow their bodies and prospective medical histories to create a resource with commercial potential, their contribution should be seen as a form of "clinical labor" and therefore participants should also benefit economically.